Mindo-Joseph/stay-in-touch/README.md

-# Scaffold for social media app with Ruby on Rails
+# Social Media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.